plusworx/gmin/README.md

 ```

 5. Copy/move the gmin binary to a convenient directory/folder and rename the JSON key file, downloaded earlier, to gmin_credentials and place in the same directory/folder as the gmin binary.
-6. Run the command `gmin init` inputting the email address of the admin whose privileges will be used and optionally, the path where you would like the config file, .gmin.yaml, to be written.
-By default the config file is written to the current user's home directory.
-If you choose a different installation path then that path will need to be given with each gmin command by using the --config flag.
+6. Run the command `gmin init` and enter the required information.
+The email address of the admin whose privileges will be used is mandatory.
+Customer ID and the path where you would like the config file, .gmin.yaml, to be written are optional.
+By default the config file is written to the current user's home directory and the string 'my_customer' is used for the customer ID.
+If you choose a different installation path for the config file then that path will need to be given with each gmin command by using the --config flag.
 7. To see the version number of your gmin binary, run the command `gmin -v` or `gmin --version`.
 8. To get help from gmin itself, enter `gmin -h` or `gmin --help` and go from there.